ArianDilfanian/ArianDilfanian/README.md

 NLP & Static Code Analysis (Bug Detection with CodeBERT, BugLab, and more)

 📚 I'm passionate about making AI accessible.
-As an educator and mentor, I’ve guided learners through practical projects and leading online courses (e.g., CS50, Stanford).
+As an educator and mentor, I’ve guided learners through practical projects and leading online courses (e.g., CS50, Stanford).I also hold certifications from Harvard and Stanford, where I studied computer science and advanced AI topics.

 💡 Currently exploring: Researching, Vision + language models, program understanding with LLMs, and autonomous AI systems.